 Court ruling lets White House ban on the Associated Press continue, for now

-A federal judge has rejected the Associated Press' plea that President Trump immediately let its reporters resume covering major events at the White House, on Air Force One and at his Florida estate Mar-a-Lago, according to a press rights group present at the hearing.
+A federal judge has rejected the Associated Press' plea that President Trump immediately let its reporters resume covering major events at the White House, on Air Force One and elsewhere.

-In denying the AP's request for a temporary restraining order, however, U.S. District Court Judge Trevor McFadden ordered an expedited consideration of its lawsuit, the Reporters Committee for Freedom of the Press said.
-The AP is seeking to overturn the ban altogether; the judge set a court hearing for March 20th, at which he will consider the motion.
+In denying the AP's request for a temporary restraining order, however, U.S. District Court Judge Trevor McFadden ordered an expedited consideration of its lawsuit.
+The AP is seeking to overturn the ban altogether; the judge set a court hearing for March 20, at which he will consider the motion.

 McFadden, a Trump appointee, found that there was not sufficient reason to issue an emergency degree; as Justice Department lawyers argued, the news agency has been able to rely on footage and coverage provided by other outlets.

-However, the judge took pains to observe that the law has been "unhelpful" to administrations that have sought to put bans in place in the past.
-He advised government attorneys to reconsider their policy, the Reporters Committee for Freedom of the Press said.
+However, the judge took pains to observe that the law has been "unhelpful" to administrations that have sought to put bans in place in the past, according to the Reporters Committee for Freedom of the Press.
+He advised government attorneys to reconsider their policy.

 A dispute over what to call the Gulf